ArqumFarooq/ArqumFarooq/README.md

 <!--  ![Associate Software Developer](https://dev.to/social_previews/user/403437.png)-->

 **About me**:
            <br />I've done Bachelor’s degree in Computer Sciences from the **Government College University**, Lahore, Pakistan.
-I like to explore new technologies and develop software solutions and quick hacks.
+I like to explore new technologies and develop software solutions.

 👉 Coding enthusiastic 👨‍🏫  <br />
 👉 Web Dev 😎  <br />